(part 2 of 2)

 Example: “Dem Chantimelle people is a warrior nation”.

 This concept of nation was almost always used to say something negative.
 This negativity will hinder our work of nation-making.

-essay writing services australia WHO ARE YOUR PEOPLE?
+WHO ARE YOUR PEOPLE?

 Below, the view of Carriaouan Lebert Joseph, a shopkeeper in Paule Marshall`s Praise for the Widow: